color calibration

 🔗CAT tab workflow

-• Use the color picker (to the right of the color patch) to select a neutral color from the image or, if one is unavailable, select the entire image.
+Alternatively you can use the color picker (to the right of the color patch) to select a neutral color from the image or, if one is unavailable, select the entire image.
 In this case, the algorithm finds the average color within the chosen area and sets that color as the illuminant.
 This method relies on the “gray-world” assumption, which predicts that the average color of a natural scene will be neutral.
 This method will not work for artificial scenes, for example those with painted surfaces.

 • Select “as shot in camera” to restore the camera defaults and re-read the RAW Exif.